Thenkasi Pattanam

 Thenkasi Pattanam is a 2002 Indian Tamil-language comedy film directed by Rafi Mecartin and produced by S. S. Durairaju.
 The film stars Sarath Kumar, Napoleon, Vivek, Samyuktha Varma (in her Tamil debut by reprising her role from original), Devayani, and Aswathi Menon.
-This film is the remake of the Malayalam film of the same name (2000).
+This film is the Tamil remake of the Malayalam film Thenkasipattanam (2000).
 The music was composed by Suresh Peters, while the editing was done by Harihara Puthran.
 The film was released on 21 June 2002 and became commercially successful.